squaremo/rabbit.js/README.md

 #### `Socket#setsockopt`

-Some socket types have options that may be set with `#setsockopt`.
+Some socket types have options that may be set with `#setsockopt`, or given a value in a second, object-valued argument to `Context#socket`.
 Presently there's just two options.

 The first is on PUB, PUSH, REQ and REP sockets, which is message expiration, given as a number of milliseconds: